thebitspud/limitless-onslaught/README.md

 ## INSTALLATION

-1. Download Limitless Onslaught 80721.zip <br />
+1. Download limitless-onslaught-80723.jar <br />
+2. (Optional) Create an empty folder called 'info' in the same location as the .jar file
+3. (Optional) Inside 'info', create a blank text document titled 'history.txt'
-2. Extract the .zip file to your desired location <br />
+4. Run the .jar file to play <br />
 <br />
-That's pretty much it for now <br />

 ## CONTROLS